vbotka/ansible-collection-freebsd/docs/source/examples/015/example-015.rst

     :language: yaml
     :emphasize-lines: 7-11

-.. warning:: Common *cache_prefix* would make the caches to override each other repeatedly.
+.. warning:: Common *cache_prefix* would make the cache files to override each other repeatedly.

 Playbook *pb-vars-ip4.yml*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^